K2Joom/docs-matukio/booking_fields.md

 ### Field name

 This is the most important setting.
-This is an intern identifier used for this booking field.
+This is an **intern** identifier used for this booking field.
 It has to be unique (also partly having a booking field called test and another one test2 is going to cause problems!)

-This
+The field name is also used for the placeholders in the templates (like booking email, ticket etc.).

+MAT_BOOKING_FIELDNAME

+For example: if the field name is firstname, the placeholder is MAT_BOOKING_FIRSTNAME.

 > You don't need to translate this one!
 As it is used only internally.
 No special characters and spaces are allowed.

+### Caption / Label / Translationstring

+If you don't have a multi-language site you just insert the text you want to display as label here.
+For an booking field, which asks for the first name, it just would be First name.

+If you have a multi-language site, you can also use translation placeholders here.
+For example create a Joomla language override for COM_MATUKIO_MYFIELDNAME.

+See [Joomla! language overrides](https://docs.joomla.org/J3.x:Language_Overrides_in_Joomla) for more informations on this topic.